 Thinking is an abstract process by which we conceptualise the world in which we evolve and reflect upon it using symbols.
 It’s all happening in the mind.
 And how do we think?
 We use ideas, concepts, that we express with words.

-is when you learn another language and reach the point where you can think using it .
+Another interesting situation is when you learn another language and reach the point where you can think using it.
 You will notice that each language has its own particular style and you do not think in the same way in all languages.
 That is because the structure of the language influences the way to articulate concepts and ideas.
 The grammar and sentence construction in each language makes it more or less efficient at certain styles of thinking.
-For example: a language concise and for business; while another is a bit wordy but good for poetry.
+For example: a language can be concise and suitable for business; while another is a bit wordy but good for poetry.

 Language is elegant and allows for communication between people our society.
 However, language is far from perfect.
 In fact, it is notoriously inefficient at sharing precise concepts and ideas unless a lot of details are added—and that step is usually skipped because of how painful and time-consuming it is.
 The result: there are approximations made at each stage of conversion between thoughts and words, as seen in this diagram.